GluuFederation/docs-ce-prod/3.1.4/source/developer-guide/debug.md

 ## X Server troubleshooting
-The reason of running `/opt/gluu-server-3.1.4/opt/gluu/bin/prepare-dev-tools.py` is to allow eclipse access X server.
+The reason for running `/opt/gluu-server-3.1.4/opt/gluu/bin/prepare-dev-tools.py` is to allow eclipse to access X server.

-It runs next commands:
+It runs the following commands:

 ```
 # Only this one key is needed to access from chroot